siemacotam/music/README.md

 - Switch view - grid or columns
 - Switch language - Eng or Pl
 - Albums list is saved in local storage
+- Page is full responsive on all phones/tablets/PCs

 ### Technologies